Yuchi: Yuchi language

 The Yuchi language is a linguistic isolate, not known to be related to any other language.
 In 2000 the estimated number of fluent Yuchi speakers was 15, but this number dwindled to 7 by 2006.
-According to a 2011 documentary on the Yuchi language, the number of first-language speakers has declined to five.
+According to a 2011 documentary on the Yuchi language, the number of first-language speakers had declined to five by 2011.

 Young Yuchi people have learned the language in recent years and are continuing to do so.
 Yuchi language classes are being taught in Sapulpa, Oklahoma, in an effort led by Richard Grounds and the Euchee Language Project.
-As of 2011, the Administration for Native Americans awarded the Yuchi tribe a grant for the years 2011 to 2014 in an effort to provide after-school programs for the youth to improve proficiency in their native language and develop a young generation of speakers.
+As of 2011, the Administration for Native Americans awarded the Yuchi tribe a grant for the years 2011 to 2014 in an effort to provide after-school programs for youth to improve proficiency in their native language and develop a young generation of speakers.

-The Yuchi people and language are featured in a chapter in Mark Abley's Spoken Here: Travels Among Threatened Languages, a book on endangered languages.
+The Yuchi people and language are featured in a chapter in Mark Abley's Spoken Here: Travels Among Threatened Languages (2003), a book on endangered languages.